SEDS/OASIS/README.md

 OASIS
 =====

-The Open-source Architecture for Software Instrumentation of Systems is a R&D framework for exploring and understanding the challenges associated with instrumenting software systems in real-time.
+The _Open-source Architecture for Software Instrumentation of Systems (OASIS)_ is a R&D framework for exploring and understanding the challenges associated with instrumenting software systems in real-time.